virajpatel4/VPBookStore/VPBookStore/README.txt

-after getting marks of part 1 i started working on my remaining part of part 1 which was not completetd. added new three projects and named them virajbooks.Models, virajbooks.DataAccess and virajbooks.Utility. deleted Data folder from Utility and copied it to DataAccess file.
+after getting marks of part 1 i started working on my remaining part of part 1 which was not completetd. added new three projects and named them vpbooks.Models, vpbooks.DataAccess and vpbooks.Utility. deleted Data folder from Utility and copied it to DataAccess file.
-Renamed the folder under virajbooks.Models to ViewModels. deleted migration folder but having errors in HomeController.cs on line 34 about namespace. errors in Error.cshtml for the using statements
+Renamed the folder under vp.Models to ViewModels. deleted migration folder but having errors in HomeController.cs on line 34 about namespace. errors in Error.cshtml for the using statements